husyenalijaber/Veritas-Autonomous-Insight-Engine/README.md

 # 🏆 Veritas: Autonomous Insight Engine

-![Veritas Multi-Agent Workflow Diagram](assets/veritas_workflow.png) *(Note: Please ensure the image file `veritas_workflow.png` is uploaded to your `assets/` folder in this repository, or replace the path with the direct image URL.)*
+![Veritas Multi-Agent Workflow Diagram](assets/veritas_workflow.png)

 > **Veritas** is a robust multi-agent autonomous research system designed to combat LLM Hallucinations and misinformation in high-stakes domains.
 >